This project can cost anywhere from $1,500 to $40,000, so take a look at what could affect this price and get a quote from a pro.

 Nail gun | $100 – $200 |

-The cost of James Hardie averages $3 to $10 per square foot for materials alone.
-Professionally installed, the price increases to $5 to $15 per square foot.
-The artisan collection can hit $25 per square foot with installation.
-Hard-to-access areas or time-intensive installs can double the cost.
+James Hardie fiber cement siding costs between $3 and $10 per square foot for materials alone.
+When professionally installed, the price increases to $5 to $15 per square foot.
+The Artisan collection can reach up to $25 per square foot with installation.
+Hard-to-access areas or time-intensive installations can double the cost, so consider these factors when budgeting.

 Though fiber cement is resistant to wind, fire, insects, UV rays, and other elements that damage most materials, you’ll still need to maintain your fiber cement siding.
 Every year, inspect your siding and do the following: